diku-dk/futhark-book/language.rst

 of type ``t``, of which we know nothing.
 For all we know, they might be instantiated to something that is not numeric at all.
 Hence, the Futhark compiler will prevent us from using the ``+`` operator.
-In some language, such as Haskell, facilities such as *type classes* to support restrictired polymorphism, where we can require that an instantiation of a type variable supports certain operations (like ``+``).
+In some languages, such as Haskell, facilities such as *type classes* may be used to support a notion of restricted polymorphism, where we can require that an instantiation of a type variable supports certain operations (like ``+``).
 Futhark does not have type classes, but it does support programming with certain kinds of higher-order functions and it does